Is Autonomy Psychology A Thing And How Can I Benefit?

 Motivation is, in simple terms, the 'energy for action,' or that which moves people to act.
 Deci and Ryan distinguish between two loci for personal motivation - intrinsic and extrinsic.

 They define intrinsic motivation as the "doing of an activity for its inherent satisfactions rather than for some separable consequences."
-In practical terms, this is best illustrated by the example of the consummate musician, who writes music and performs his or her work firstly for the enjoyment and sense of fulfillment this brings, and not for much else.
-Many a successful band or singer will relate how they 'suffered' for their art through financial and physical hardship, but their intrinsic motivation was so strong that they never gave up.
+In practical terms, this is best illustrated by the example of the consummate musician.
+For instance, he or she writes music and initially performs their work for the enjoyment and sense of fulfillment this brings, and not for much else.
+Many successful bands or singers will communicate how they 'suffered' for their art through financial and physical hardship, but their intrinsic motivation was so strong that they never gave up.

 Extrinsic motivation, on the other hand, is defined as "a construct that pertains whenever an activity is done to attain some separable outcome," which is lofty language to explain what motivates the majority of people most of the time.